-If your camper has recovered from COVID-19 (tested positive in the past), it is important you contact our office with details of her positive test and recovery.
-We will need written evidence of her positive test.
+If your camper has recovered from COVID-19 (tested positive) in the last 90 days, it is important you contact our office with details of her positive test and recovery.
 The date of her positive diagnosis may change these pre-camp requirements.
 Likewise, if your pre-camp PCR test is positive, contact us right away.

-If your camper is vaccinated by the time her session begins, she still needs to take the PCR test, and we ask that she still complete the 7-days of symptom monitoring and careful quarantining during those last days leading up to camp.
-We will would like a copy of her vaccination record as well.
+If your camper is vaccinated, she still needs to take the pre-camp PCR test.
+We ask also that she still complete the 7-day symptom monitoring form and carefully quarantine during those last days leading up to camp.

 Will there be other testing at camp?

 We are not planning to conduct camp-wide surveillance testing of all campers during their session.
 Instead, we will be carefully monitoring everyone’s health on a daily basis, and administering a rapid antigen test only if a camper presents convincing COVID-19 symptoms.
 We will confirm the results of any positive rapid test with a followup molecular PCR test.

 Our medical staff will contact parents if we determine their daughter should be tested, and keep them informed every step of the way.

 How will activities work this summer?